Electrostatic Solutions Ltd

 Tools, machinery, dispensers and test equipment

-No specification for tools is given in 61340-5-1:2007.
+No specification for tools is given in 61340-5-1.
 However it is often good practice that tools should not have insulating handles and soldering irons should have grounded tips.
-Any non-insulating part of a tool should be grounded (resistance-to-ground less than 1012Ω.
-(Decay of charge to less than 10% of initial value within 2 sec. is good practice).
+Any non-insulating part of a tool should be grounded.
+The specification required and related test methods should be documented in the ESD control program plans.

 Terms and conditons